MaryamAsgarinezhad/obsidian/AI/Deep Learning/Generative models.md

 - How to build a generator so?
 By variational autoencoders.
-  ==It supposes Z has a normal standard distribution (zero mean and 1 variance).== It samples from this distribution and gives it as an inpit to a network to generate.
+  ==It supposes Z has a normal standard distribution (zero mean and 1 variance).== It samples from this distribution and gives it as an input to a network to generate.
   ![[Pasted image 20240828142922.png]]